MultiSafepay/docs/content/checkout/multiple.md

     </details>

-    **Note:** We use the `orderData` object to ensure the payment methods are enabled, e.g. for the currency, country, and transaction value.
+    **Note:** We use the `orderData` object to ensure the payment methods are enabled, e.g. for the currency, country, and order value.

 2. Construct a `PaymentComponent` object in the `test` environment using the `orderData` object and your API token: